 - March 27, 2019

 In its 57-year history, the S&P 500 Index has become the center of the investment universe.
 In many cases, investors would be wise to resist its gravitational pull.
-The index has become the default mechanism for gauging market performance.
 Its ubiquity has also caused many investors and investment professionals to mistakenly apply the index as a mental benchmark for relative performance, even though the strategy it is compared with may invest in entirely different markets or securities.

 - May 09, 2018

 While the term “alpha” is widely used, in our experience, it’s not particularly well understood.
 Alpha, properly defined, is return in excess of what could have been expected given the risks assumed to generate the returns.
 Notice that this is not strictly outperformance relative to a benchmark, but rather, its relative performance given the level of risk taken.